Sustainable Fish and Seafood

 Our customers love their seafood.
 It’s healthier, easy to prepare and it tastes great.
 As seafood consumption increases, we want to help restore and improve fish stocks in the oceans and create sustainable and secure supply of seafood not just for today but well into the future.
 We are also supporting our suppliers so that we continue to have a viable fishing industry.

-Our aim is to ensure that all our seafood comes from sustainable sources by 2015.
+Our aim is to ensure that all our seafood comes from sustainable sources.

-• Our ambition is to have all our wild-caught seafood range Marine Stewardship Council (MSC) certified by 2015.
+- Our ambition is to have all our wild-caught seafood range Marine Stewardship Council (MSC) certified in the long term.

 |MSC is the world’s leading independent certification and eco-labelling scheme for wild-caught seafood.
 To achieve MSC certification, fisheries must demonstrate - through a rigorous, independent assessment process – that the stocks being targeted are not overfished, the fishing practices have minimal impact on the marine ecosystem and overall the fishery is well managed.||